Paper-Bag-dev/kasparro-backend-vikalp-sharma/README.md

 This project completes all core and some advanced requirements in P2, including observability, CI, Docker image publishing, and a clean deployment-ready architecture.

+Note: The ETL expects Postgres, so please run using the included Makefile or docker-compose instead of running the API image alone.